zhuleiustc/xdecoder/README.md

 This is our solutions for the above requirements.

 - **Mini**
-    1. AM, we use quantizaton to reduce the model.
+    1. AM, we will use quantizaton to reduce the model.
        The model size can be reduced to 1/4 if we use 8 bits quantization.
 And we can use SVD to compress the model further.
     2. LM, LM here means the decoding FST file.
 Small LM should be used in our scenario.
-The basic unit of FST is arc, which is a tuple(ilabel, olabel, weight, next_state) with four elements in nature. ilabel, olabel, next_state are int32 type, so we can use varint to reduce it.
+The basic unit of FST is arc, which is a tuple(ilabel, olabel, weight, next_state) with four elements in nature.
+And ilabel, olabel, next_state are int32 type, so we can use varint to reduce it.
     3. lib, the third party library should be as less as possible.